facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 Notice the unusual namespace bracketed syntax, it's the only way for combining into a single file global non-namespaced code with namespaced code.
 Anyway, this example, it's just for demonstration purposes, because it's strongly discouraged as a coding practice to combine multiple namespaces into the same file.
 Notice also that since you are out of any class hierarchy, you are not allowed to use access modifiers for `const` that is therefore set to a public default visibility.

-# Back to the Future
+# Sensing the future

-And probably that's enough on constants topic, at least if you address the topic the usual way.
-But, what else could you do?
-Is there something to know if you want to approach differently the kind of problems that usually require constants?
+All the scenarios we've briefly seen until now, could be addressed differently, thinking of one of the new PHP features.
 Although other languages featured Enumerations for a long time, they are going to be available in PHP only since version 8.1.
-And it's a fact that, [Enumerations](https://wiki.php.net/rfc/enumerations) offer other implementation possibilities.
-Maybe some way to reconsider your use of constants.
+And it's a fact that, [Enumerations](https://wiki.php.net/rfc/enumerations) (enumerated types with a fixed number of possible values), offer other implementation possibilities.
+Maybe some way to reconsider the use of constants too.
 Take a look to the following code

 ```php